 Why Failing Is Good.

-Four months before the release of the Apple Watch, we were speaking to the wonderful people at Glu Mobile & The Hobby about the coming future of wrist-based wearable gaming.
-We have learned, over the years, that there is a lot of room for innovation in the gaming world and that innovation is usually driven by new hardware.
-New hardware as in new ways of controlling games.
-This is how this industry evolves: every time new hardware paradigms emerge, new type of games take shape.
-We were all excited, and a bit wary of what was ahead; we were talking about developing for a smartwatch we’d never seen or worn, and a device that wasn’t quite like any other before it.
+Four months before the release of the Apple Watch, we were speaking to the wonderful people at Glu Mobile & The Hobby about the coming future of smartwatch gaming.
+We’ve learned, over the years, there’s a lot of room for innovation in the gaming world and innovation is usually driven by new hardware.
+New hardware should be understood as new ways of controlling and experiencing games.
+This is how this industry evolves: every time new hardware paradigms emerge, new types of games take shape.
+We were all excited, and a bit wary of what was ahead; we were talking about developing for a smartwatch we’d never seen or worn, and a device that wasn’t quite like anything other before it.

-But more important is the fact that we were looking to build a game that is device centric, focused on the Apple Watch model of interaction.
+But more important was the fact that we were looking to build a game that is device-centric, focused on the Apple Watch model of interaction.
 And this was a big thing for us as we were stepping into unknown territory.

 The quest for Innovation implies failing:

 One of the big drawbacks of the Apple Watch, at launch, was the lack of native apps: we were building a game for a device that had yet to be figured out.
-The lack of native support hurt apps of all sorts with lengthy waits and delays, but it especially affected games.
+The lack of native support hurt apps of all sorts with lengthy wait times and delayed feedback, but it especially affected games.
 This limitation curtailed interactivity and forced developers to essentially do less with less.

-The device itself was marketed with a plethora of amazing features like Tracking User Behaviour and Health Data, Location Services and Gesture Based Navigation, so our concept revolved around that.
+The device itself was marketed with a plethora of amazing features like Tracking User Behavior and Health Data, Location Services and Gesture Based Navigation, so our concept revolved around that.
 We decided to build a game that would use all of these.
-Our initial concept implied heavy usage of location services and well-placed events, based on user behaviour.
-Luckily enough, we got access to the Watch SDKs while in preproduction; We soon learned that we had access to none of these features.
-The SDK of the Watch, at that point, was built in a series of modules that did not interact with each other.
+Our initial concept implied heavy usage of location services and well-placed events, based on user behavior.
+Luckily enough, we got access to the Watch SDKs while in preproduction.
+We soon learned that we had access to none of these features.
+The SDK of the Apple Watch, at that point, was built in a series of modules that did not interact with each other.
 The Health Module was independent of the Games module and so on.

 This meant that we ended up with an experience that was purely revolving around storytelling and resource management.
 Having said that, we were lucky to learn this in early development.
-On one hand, no pun intended, it meant a lot of the experience that we were planning for in the game, was lost.
-On the other, we could focus on something that we knew was in reach – a high quality, polished, narrative experience full of over the top humour and quirky moments.
+On one hand (no pun intended), it meant we lost a lot of the game experience that we were originally planning for.
+On the other, we could focus on something that we knew was in reach — a high quality, polished, narrative experience full of irreverent humor and quirky moments.

 The quest for innovation implies knowing yourself: